About Dolly Parton's Dixie Stampede Dinner Attraction

 What is the seating for this show?

 Yes.
-There is a Carriage Room Opening Act 50 minutes before the Dixie Stampede show extravaganza.
+There is a Dixie Belle Saloon Opening Act 50 minutes before the Dixie Stampede show extravaganza.
 The musical and comedy talent of Bluegrass and Country band, Mountain Ruckus, are the scheduled performers.Are visitors allowed to meet & greet the performers at the Dixie Stampede Show?

 Riders & horses stay at the rail after the show to greet guests and sign autographs.
 The horses are also available throughout the day at the Dixie Stampede Horsewalk.Are cameras, audio or video recording allowed at the show?